 How to dispute an indemnity claim

+Below are instructions on how to dispute an indemnity claim.
+Please be aware that GoCardless as a service provider is unable to assist with disputing indemnity claims.
+For more information, visit our support centre.
 Merchants may not agree that an indemnity claim should be upheld.
 Within the Direct Debit scheme there is limited scope for appeal, but fraudulent indemnity claims can be dealt with in the courts.

 The only grounds to dispute an indemnity claim within the Direct Debit scheme itself are: